 Cynet monitors the prevalence of phishing attacks on a month-to-month basis.
 At the start of the pandemic, it saw a notable increase in the number of phishing attempts in Italy.
 Between February 15 and March 15, 2020, the number of attacks in the country was almost three times normal levels.
 This is in contrast to the other countries studied where activity simply fluctuated slightly.
 In light of these observations, Cynet warned CISOs worldwide to be prepared for similar spikes in other regions.

 The 3rd Annual Global Password Security Report by LastPass studied various aspects of password and login habits among employees.
-It found that Italy has the lowest portion of businesses with employees using Multi Factor Authentication (MFA) at just 20 percent.
-This was significantly lower than the top adopters of MFA: Denmark (46 percent), the Netherlands (41 percent), and Switzerland (38 percent).
+It found that Italy has the lowest portion of businesses with employees using Multi Factor Authentication (MFA) at just 20%.
+This was significantly lower than the top adopters of MFA: Denmark (46%), the Netherlands (41%), and Switzerland (38%).

 With so many passwords to deal with, it’s perhaps not surprising that employees have an average of 12 reused passwords each.
 That said, this was on the lower end; the highest was Canada (15) and the lowest in Denmark and Sweden (11).

-According to the latest statistics from the International Trade Administration, the cyber security market in Italy is worth approximately $1.5 billion.
-The largest segments are the security appliances sector valued at $675 million and the software segment estimated at $450 million.
-Overall, the market is predicted to grow seven percent each year.
+According to the latest statistics from the International Trade Administration, the cyber security market in Italy is worth approximately $1.7 billion.
+The largest user bases are the financial sector, followed by defense and local government.

 The IBM Cost of a Data Breach Report 2020 reveals how much the average data breach cost per region.
-In 2020, that figure for Italy was $3.19 million, which was just below the global average of $3.86 million.
-Italy was one of the few countries to have seen a decline in the average cost of a data breach, with 2019 incidents having been five percent more expensive.
+In 2021, that figure for Italy was $3.61 million, which was below the global average of $4.21 million.

-27. Most data breaches are caused by malicious attacks
+29. Most data breaches are caused by compromised credentials

 An important factor when studying data breaches is the time it takes to identify and contain a breach.
 Italy does quite well in that regard taking an average of 203 days to identify a breach and 65 days to contain it.
-To put this in perspective, IBM found that German companies take 128 to identify and 32 to contain a breach, and Brazilian organizations take 265 to identify and 115 days to contain.
+To put this in perspective, the Ponemon Institute (PDF) found that German companies take 128 to identify and 32 to contain a breach, and Brazilian organizations take 265 to identify and 115 days to contain.

 At the end of 2020, arrests were made in an investigation into an insider hack at Italian defense firm Leonardo.
 Details of military aircraft involved in the firm’s fighter jet program appeared to be the main target of the attack.
 While the arrest was recent, the investigation has been ongoing since January 2017 when Leonardo first noticed an abnormal flow of data from its network.
 However, Leonardo maintains that computers that were violated did not contain classified, strategic information.

 A Kaspersky study of stalkerware found that Italy is the second most affected country in Europe.
 It saw 1,144 stalkerware incidents in 2020, putting it behind only Germany which saw 1,547.
-On a global scale, Italy was in eighth place with Russia topping the list with 12,389 incidents, followed by Brazil (6,523) and the US (4,745).
+On a global scale, Italy was in eighth place.
+Russia topped the list with 12,389 incidents, followed by Brazil (6,523) and the US (4,745).